 Though she was not among the crowd of half-sleeping villagers gathering in the square, GaGa was among the first to know about the theft, having learned of the poaching through one of her countless back channels of gossip.
 If I knew who told her, it would be in the story.

 “Probably that John Mus,” said Dûae, GaGa’s oldest friend.
 The two sat around the tiny but well-used cookstove in the yellow morning gloom of GaGa’s single first floor room.
-They were each knitting something, although it was never clear what until these mysterious somethings were suddenly on the head, hands, or feet of some confused but grateful recipient.
+They were each knitting something, although it was never clear what until these mysterious somethings appeared suddenly on the head, hands, or feet of their confused but grateful recipient.
 The smell of some long-simmering sauce from the night before lingered in the room.

 GaGa said nothing, and both dwarf women kept their wooden needles moving in neat, regular patterns.
 The blunt tips traced a kind of rune in the air.
 The needles seemed more like an extension of their hands than objects only temporarily in their grasp.

 “Probably that John Mus.
 He’s a wild one.
 My sister says he stole her husband’s wedding ring, the wine out of the Chapel cellar, and the gaoler’s pretty wife.
 A genuine rogue.”

 Dûae spoke as if her own experience perfectly captured the essence of how things work.
 Her limited social circle and narrow range of experience were, she thought, a perfect microcosm of the wide world.
 But GaGa understood, perhaps more than she let on.